Virdini/drupal8/modules/contrib/advagg/README.md

    - **How to include the JS loading code:** Method of including the JS to load the CSS.
 [Default: Inline]

-# ADVANCED AGGREGATES OLD IE COMPATIBILITY ENHANCER
+# ADVANCED AGGREGATES OLD IE COMPATIBILITY ENHANCER {#ie-compatibility}

 ## OVERVIEW